This modifier changes the speed of particles passing through it.

 In this mode, particles will be affected if they come into the field of effect of the modifier.
 X-Particle Actions have no effect on the modifier in this mode.

 In this mode, the modifier will only act on a particle when told to do so by an Action.
 Until that point, the particle will not be affected, but once activated for a particular particle, the modifier will continue to influence it as long as it is in the field of effect of the modifier.
 The modifier's effect on a particle can be halted by means of another Action, if desired.

 With this option, the speed of the particles changes each frame by a value given in the 'Particle Speed Change' field.

-This allows you to alter the particle speed over the lifetime of the particle by using the spline interface in 'Speed Spline'.
+This enables you to alter the particle speed over the lifetime of the particle by using the spline interface in 'Speed Spline'.
 The incremental value and clamp settings are ignored.
 The initial speed is set the by the Y value of the leftmost point on the spline.
 Also be aware that negative Y values will be clamped at zero.